Kavanaugh’s Bush v. Gore citation draws scrutiny ahead of another divisive election

 The case has become shorthand for what the Supreme Court would like to avoid: a central role in the drawn-out recount of the vote in Florida that eventually handed the presidency to George W. Bush and divided the nation.

-Kavanaugh referred to the case and one that preceded it in the Florida recount for the proposition that legislatures play the most important role in setting the rules of an election, and that actions by other actors, such as federal and even state courts, are to be carefully watched.
+Kavanaugh referred to the case and one that preceded it in the Florida recount to bolster the proposition that legislatures play the most important role in setting the rules of an election, and that actions by other actors, such as federal and even state courts, are to be carefully watched.

 But to some it felt uncomfortably close to the idea that the Supreme Court might play a starring role in deciding the contest between President Trump and his Democratic challenger, former vice president Joe Biden.